 We believe this is how the relationship with our clients should work and in the long run, it will work out better for us too because the client’s needs come first.

-Rather than diving in head first, leave everything setup as it is in Infusionsoft.
-Then plan to run a future marketing campaign through ActiveCampaign as a test.
+Rather than diving in headfirst, leave everything set up as it is in Infusionsoft.
+Then start a free trial and plan to run a single marketing campaign through ActiveCampaign as a test.
+You may need to go past the 14-day free trial period but even if you pay for a couple of months to find out if it is right for you or not it will be worth it.
 This will give you a chance to get familiar with it and see if it is right for your business before fully committing.

 If you are happy with the result, then begin the migration.
 If not, either stay where you are or look for another possible alternative and repeat the process.

 People ask me all the time “what is the best autoresponder on the market?”

 The answer is that there is no one best autoresponder for all businesses.
 It really depends on your needs.
 What I always tell people is that ActiveCampaign is the one I recommend if I haven’t been given the opportunity to learn more about a specific business because it has the best balance between features and value.

 That means it might not be the best one for you so giving ActiveCampaign a test run on an upcoming marketing campaign eliminates the risk of making the move only to find it’s not going to meet your needs.

 I see that Infusionsoft has re-branded to Keap and made some other important changes such as the introduction of a free trial and lower entry-level packages.